VimsecAu/kb/m365/baselines/powerbi.md

     from data sources to their data in Power BI (preview).**

-3. Enable **Restrict content with protected labels from being shared via link with everyone in your company**.
+3. Enable **Restrict content with protected labels from being shared via link with everyone in your organisation**.

-When this setting is enabled, users can't generate a sharing link for people in the company for content with protection settings in the sensitivity label.
+When this setting is enabled, users can't generate a sharing link for people in the organisation for content with protection settings in the sensitivity label.

 Sensitivity labels with protection settings include encryption or content markings.
-For example, the company may have a "Highly Confidential" label that includes encryption and applies a "Highly Confidential" watermark to content with this label.
-When this tenant setting is enabled and a report has a sensitivity label with protection settings, then users cannot create sharing links for people in the company.
+For example, the organisation may have a "Highly Confidential" label that includes encryption and applies a "Highly Confidential" watermark to content with this label.
+When this tenant setting is enabled and a report has a sensitivity label with protection settings, then users cannot create sharing links for people in the organisation.

 **Information Protection Prerequisites Specific to Power BI**